Listening to a student at the Advent School in Boston.

 "The class is still very excited about your visit and hoping you will come back.
 The other day I said, 'Guess who's coming to visit?' and they all shouted, 'LIBBY?' " -- Christine Size, fifth grade teacher.
 You can read the letters her class wrote here.

 Blow Out the Moon was based on Libby's childhood and includes stories and letters she wrote then, mistakes and all.
-Libby shows early drafts, and laminated pages from the orignal ms. with the editors' comments and cuts -- surprisingly similar to the comments the students receive on their own papers!
-Libby also talks about the difference between writing creatively, as she does when writing fiction, and more factually, as she did in the True Books series she is doing for Scholastic.
+When Libby visits grades 3-5, she shows early drafts, and laminated pages from the orignal ms. with the editors' comments and cuts -- surprisingly similar to the comments the students receive on their own papers!
+Libby also talks about the difference between writing creatively, as she does when writing fiction, and more factually, as she did in the True Books she wrote for Scholastic.
 She uses examples from her own childhood to illustrate both.

 Above, a childhood story of Libby's; below, a poem a boy wrote during a workshop.